znkkw/znkkw.github.io/_posts/2024-01-01-LinuxHardening.md

 Linux Hardening Guide
 =====================

-[Linux is not a secure operating system](../Linux).
+[Linux is by itself not a secure kernel](../Linux).
 However, there are steps you can take to improve it.
 This guide aims to explain how to harden Linux as much as possible for security and privacy.
 This guide attempts to be distribution agnostic and is not tied to any specific one.